 Each location offers visitors a unique experience and opportunity to broaden their understandings of the natural world.
-In the Great Hall, discover everything from who found the very first Tyrannosaurus rex to how scientists use technology and scientific method to better understand our surroundings.
+In the Great Hall, discover everything from who found the very first Tyrannosaurus rex to how scientists use technology and scientific method to better understand the history of life on Earth.
 Children and their caretakers are invited on a completely hands-on journey through six areas of science, from Paleontology to Astronomy, in the Discovery Room.
-Visitors can also view our current American Museum of Natural History exhibition, Mythic Creatures: Dragons, Unicorns & Mermaids, opened August 30, 2014.
+Our upcoming exhibition is The World’s Largest Dinosaurs.

 In the Great Hall, visitors are encouraged to discover everything from who found the very first Tyrannosaurus rex to how scientists use technology to understand the world around us.
-All seven areas in the Great Hall are available to visitors for free:
+All six areas in the Great Hall are available to visitors for free:

 Discover the world of Paleontology and meet the very first Tyrannosaurus rex ever found by Kansas native, Barnum Brown.

 Create a scientifically accurate prehistoric creature and see it come ALIVE on the big screen.

 Now featuring The Wild Horses of Sable Island, the Sprint Gallery will host changing, educational exhibits.

 Once a shallow ocean known as the Western Interior Seaway, Kansas was home to some of the most interesting sea creatures.